-In this post, I will carefully guide you through the steps for creating a WordPress blog from complete scratch.
+In this post, I will carefully guide you through the necessary steps for creating a WordPress blog from complete scratch.

 First of all, many congratulations for wanting to start your own blog.